GogoFC/zpool-monitor/README.md

 11. build your own dash with api.
 12. why
 13. websockets
-14. Display backup snapshots and compare with original
+14. Display backup snapshots side by side with original
 15.